-Within curricular, space, enrollment and fiscal limitations, admission as a junior to the upper division of the University will be granted to any applicant with an AA degree from a Florida public, postsecondary institution who has not enrolled in a degree seeking program at any other educational institution since his or her AA degree was conferred.
+Within curricular, space, enrollment, and fiscal limitations, admission as a junior to the upper division of the University will be granted to any applicant with an AA degree from a Florida public, a post-secondary institution who has not enrolled in a degree-seeking program at any other educational institution since their AA degree was conferred.
 The admission of such transfer students is governed by BOG Regulation 6.004 and any applicable articulation agreement.

-Undergraduate transfer applicants denied admission may appeal this decision in writing to the Office of Undergraduate Admission.
-This request must contain reasons why reconsideration is warranted and should highlight extenuating circumstances and/or appropriate alternative evidence of academic achievement, ability, motivation and responsibility that indicates potential for success at UWF.
+Undergraduate transfer applicants denied admission may appeal this decision via the Admissions Decision Appeals Form.
+This request must contain reasons why reconsideration is warranted and should highlight extenuating circumstances and/or appropriate alternative evidence of academic achievement, ability, motivation, and responsibility that indicates potential for success at UWF.
 Student-initiated appeals are heard by the Admission Decision Committee.
 Decisions rendered by the committee are final.